poof-backup/poof/README.md

 until overridden by the user.

-Verification fails because `poof` must have a minimum of two directories to backup or upload to the cloud drive:
+Verification fails because `poof` must have a minimum of two directories to backup or upload to the cloud storage:

 - A `poof` configuration backup directory
 - One end-user backup directory